grafana/tempo/operations/tempo-mixin/runbook.md

 Since the number of blocks is elevated, it may also be necessary to review the queue-related settings to prevent [trace lookup failures](#trace-lookup-failures).

+## TempoIngesterReplayErrors

+This alert fires when an ingester has encountered an error while replaying a block on startup.

+How to fix:

+Check the ingester logs for errors to identify the culprit ingester, tenant, and block ID.

+If an ingester is restarted unexpectedly while writing a block to disk, the files might be corrupted.
+The error "Unexpected error reloading meta for local block.
+Ignoring and continuing." indicates there was an error parsing the meta.json.
+Repair the meta.json and then restart the ingester to successfully recover the block.
+Or if it is not able to be repaired then the block files can be simply deleted as the ingester has already started without it.
+As long as the replication factor is 2 or higher, then there will be no data loss as the same data was also written to another ingester.